laristra/flecsph/README.md

        -DENABLE_FLECSI_TUTORIAL=OFF
 ```

-In this configuration, Legion is used as FleCSI backend.
+In this configuration, MPI is used as FleCSI backend.
+If you want to use other FleCSI backends (Legion, HPX), you will need to install them separately: see https://github.com/laristra/flecsi-third-party for further info.

-If no errors appeared, build and install:
+In a final step, build and install:

-    % make -j
-    % make install
+    % make -j install

-In case of errors: if you are rebuilding everything from scratch,
-make sure that your installation directory (`$HOME/FLECSPH/local`
-in our example) is empty.

 ## FleCSPH